Hiking in Huaraz, Peru – The Cordillera Blanca

 If you have researched Huaraz at all this hike is probably already on your list.
 It is a gorgeous turquoise lake surrounded by white peaked mountains.
 On the hike itself, you will see many mountains, waterfalls, and a variety of colorful flowers.

 It is a super accessible day hike and is very cheap.
 You must go with a tour operator (who really just drives you there and back) but it only cost us 30 soles plus another 10 soles for the national park fee.
 Almost every tour company in town will sell you this tour and it departs daily at about 5 am.

-One thing I found was I underestimate the difficulty of the hike.
+One thing I found was that I underestimated the difficulty of the hike.
 I did this hike the day after arriving in Huaraz and struggled a bit with the altitude.
 I had done high altitude hiking in Cusco before but having just come from Lima (at sea level) this time I didn’t give myself enough time to acclimatize.

 *Advice: Spend at least one full day in Huaraz (3,050m) before trying any hikes at all and taking your time on the first few hours can also help a lot.
 Altitude sickness is not fun and can be dangerous.

 Santa Cruz Trek – Multi-Day Hike